 Assistant Professor of Marketing, Marshall School of Business, University of Southern California

-There are many resources available to help you achieve financial wellness.
-From programs that improve finance education to scholarships and mortgage financing assistance, these organizations and programs can help you get on the path to success.
+Many resources are available to help you achieve financial wellness, like programs that improve finance education and provide scholarships and mortgage financing assistance.
+These organizations can help you get on the path to success.

 Financial Services and Programs